JacquesGariepy/out-of-code-insights/README.md

 - **Status bar integration**: Displays the number of annotations in the status bar for quick access.
 - **Navigate to annotations**: Quickly jump to a specific annotation from the annotations panel.
 - **Advanced customization**: Adjust the extension’s behavior to suit your preferences.
+- **Batch Edit Annotations**: Efficiently manage multiple annotations with batch editing capabilities.
+- **Keyword Search**: Enhance your workflow by searching annotations using specific keywords.
+- **Filter by Severity**: Organize annotations based on their severity levels for better prioritization.
+- **Show Copilot Suggestion**: Benefit from simulated suggestions to improve your annotation process.
+- **Auto-Resolve Stale Annotations**: Maintain a clean workspace by automatically resolving outdated annotations.

 ## Tree View and Activity Bar